oceanprotocol-archive/OEPs/11/README.md

 * **Ocean Token and Drops**:
 	* Ocean network creates a *dedicated* curated proofs market for each dataset.
-	* Derivative tokens of Ocean Tokens are produced for each market, which is called "**drops** of curated proofs market for one dataset".
+	* Derivative tokens of Ocean Tokens are produced for each market, which is called "**drops** of curated proofs market for the particular dataset".
 	* Providers purchase drops with their Ocean tokens to stake on the asset.
 	* Providers can un-stake by selling their drops for Ocean tokens and realize the profit.